-It was through her many journeys to China that Dennette discovered her interest in natural healing and traditional medicine.
+It was through many journeys to China during college and living there with her husband, that Dennette discovered her interest in natural healing and traditional medicine.
 She had several amazing experiences with native Qi Gong healers, studying Tai Chi, and was even able to cure personal health issues through Chinese herbal medicine.

 Because of her busy life as a parent and her active church life, Dennette chose to study massage therapy with a reduced class load.
 "One selling point in choosing NUHS is that they were able to accommodate my half-time schedule."